 Beginners Guide to Dried Herbs and Spices-How to Use Them

-- Achiote (Annatto) – Often a reddish-brown paste or powder ground from annatto seeds with an earthy flavor.
-Can be used in many Latin dishes like rice, sauces, pasteles, and tamales.
+- Achiote (Annatto) – Often, a reddish-brown paste or powder ground from annatto seeds with an earthy flavor.
+It can be used in many Latin dishes like rice, sauces, pasteles, and tamales.

-- Allspice – Is very similar to cloves, but more pungent and deeply flavored.
+- Allspice – Is very similar to cloves, but more pungent and intensely flavored.
 It is used in Caribbean jerk seasoning, in Middle Eastern cuisine, such as stews and meat dishes.
 In Arabic cuisine, many main dishes call for allspice as the sole spice added for flavoring.
-Can also be used in fall baking recipes such as cakes, pies, and cookies.
+It can also be used in fall baking recipes such as cakes, pies, and cookies.

 - Basil– A must-have for Italian cooking, basil pairs well with thyme, garlic, oregano, lemon, and tomato sauce.
 It also complements rice, potato, and egg-based dishes.

 - Bay Leaf – Can be used to add a more woodsy flavor note to most soups, stews, and sauces.